GoogleCloudPlatform/php-docs-samples/appengine/flexible/tasks/README.md

 The App Engine app serves as a target for the push requests.
-It has an endpoint `/example_task_handler` that reads the payload (i.e., the request body) of the HTTP POST request and logs it.
+It has an endpoint `/example_task_handler` that reads the payload (i.e., the request body) of the HTTP POST request and logs it to the `my-log` log.
 The log output can be viewed with:

-    gcloud app logs read
+    gcloud logging read my-log

 ## Running the Samples